 To solve this, we went through each key page, including high-performing blog articles, and:

-By taking this simple step across the site for existing and future content, we’ve steadily increased the number of leads coming through the website across the year:
+By taking this simple step across the site for existing and future content, we’ve steadily increased the number of inbound marketing leads coming through the website across the year:

 4. Frequency and quality of social media posts

 You’ll probably be well aware of the important role social media plays in generating website traffic.
 But, we had to include it in this article because it’s easy to think of the website and optimising content as separate to anything you might be doing on social media, when in reality these strategies are intertwined.

 Once we’d built a strong content strategy for TCM, an essential part of the success was planning quality social media posts that were published at regular intervals.

 There were a few key guidelines we followed, which you should follow too to make sure your posts are engaging no matter who your audience is — and what your subject matter might be.

 - Always use a visual element in your post.
 Images are great, videos can be better.

 - If you are using a video, make sure you include subtitles, improving accessibility and enabling people to absorb the content even with their sound off.

 - Be direct.
 Attention spans are short.
 Tell them what they’ll learn by reading your content.